Finite Population Identification and Design-Based Sensitivity Analysis: Introduction

-Finally, in step 3, we recommend combining these two plots as follows: For any desired ex ante probability $1-\alpha \in (0,1)$, use the bottom plot to find the smallest magnitude of imbalance that occurs with at least $100(1-\alpha)$\% ex ante probability; denote this value by $K(\alpha)$.
-For example, if we set $1-\alpha = 0.9$ then the figure shows us that $K=18.9$ satisfies $\underline{p}(K) = 1-\alpha$ (see the dotted lines).
-We can then move to the top plot to read off bounds on ATE for this value of the sensitivity parameter, as shown in the dotted lines.
-In this case the bounds are about $[-6, 22]$.
-Figure \ref{fig:GneezyDesignBased2} shows these bounds for all values of $1-\alpha$.\footnote{Note: For $1-\alpha$ close to zero but strictly positive, the bounds in figure \ref{fig:GneezyDesignBased2} are non-singleton.
+Our main construction is a set of \emph{uncertainty intervals}, such as those shown in figure \ref{fig:GneezyDesignBased2}, which plots the bounds $\Theta_I(K(\alpha))$ for all values of $1-\alpha$.\footnote{Note: For $1-\alpha$ close to zero but strictly positive, the bounds in figure \ref{fig:GneezyDesignBased2} are non-singleton.
 This arises since exact balance is impossible in the worst case completions of table \ref{table:examplePopulation}; this is why the plot of $\underline{p}$ in figure \ref{fig:GneezyDesignBased} is flat at zero up to a strictly positive value of $K$.
-We discuss this point further in section \ref{sec:randomizationIdentification}.} We show that these uncertainty intervals have three interpretations: \begin{enumerate} \item First, they can be interpreted as finite population identified sets for ATE, under various deterministic assumptions on the magnitude of ex post imbalance.
+We discuss this point further in section \ref{sec:randomizationIdentification}.} We show that these uncertainty intervals have three interpretations: \begin{enumerate} \item First, $\Theta_I(K(\alpha))$ is the finite population identified set for ATE, under the \emph{deterministic} assumption that the maximum magnitude of ex post imbalance is at most $K(\alpha)$.

-\item Second, they can be interpreted as robust Bayesian credible sets, which contain the true ATE with probability at least $1-\alpha$, according to the ``robust empirical objective'' prior $\underline{p}$.
-There is a true, but unknown, magnitude of imbalance in potential outcomes (e.g., it is 0.13 and 0.1 in table \ref{table:examplePopulation}).
-Formally, we show that $\underline{p}$ is a valid cumulative distribution function, and thus can be used to model one's beliefs about the largest value of the magnitude of this ex post imbalance.
-Furthermore, any prior on potential outcomes implies a prior on this true magnitude of ex post imbalance.
-We show that $\underline{p}$ stochastically dominates all such implied priors, implying that is a ``worst case'' or ``robust'' prior.
+\item Second, $\Theta_I(K(\alpha))$ is a robust empirical Bayesian $1-\alpha$ credible set for ATE.
+That is, $\Theta_I(K(\alpha))$ contains the true ATE with posterior probability at least $1-\alpha$ for any prior over the vector of all potential outcomes (such as the 12 potential outcomes in table \ref{table:examplePopulation} left) that satisfies our bounded outcome assumption.
+Essentially, we show that even the ``most pessimistic'' Bayesian has a posterior distribution over the true, but unknown, magnitude of imbalance in potential outcomes $K^\text{true,max}$ that is no more pessimistic than the distribution $\underline{p}$ that we constructed above (and we show that $\underline{p}$ is in fact a valid cdf).